servomac/mitro/README.md

 # Mitro over CentOS

-A first attempt to dockerize the [Mitro Password Manager](https://github.com/mitro-co/mitro).
+A first attempt to dockerize the [Mitro Password Manager](https://github.com/mitro-co/mitro) after being [released](http://labs.mitro.co/2014/07/31/mitro-is-joining-twitter/) under GPL.
 I claim no authority in the field, i'm just trying to set up a simple deployment process for a Mitro server.
 Contributions are welcomed!

 ## Quick Start